 Skip to main content

-Starting in 2011, Carnival began their "Fun Ship 2.0" initiative designed to upgrade some of their older ships' onboard dining, entertainment, and other public venues.
-In addition, new venues that became popular on newer ships were added, including BlueIguana Tequila Bar and Guy's Burger Joint.
+Despite the age gap between Carnival's newest and oldest ships, the "Fun Ship 2.0" initiative upgraded the line's older ships' onboard dining, entertainment, and other public venues.
+In addition, venues that became popular on newer ships were added, including BlueIguana Tequila Bar and Guy's Burger Joint.

 Image